The GAP Team's Commitment to Intersectionality

 Intersectionality Audit

-As a first step, we conducted an audit of GAP’s content as of March 2021, examining intersections of gender with race, class, disability, age, sexual orientation, religion and cultural identities.
+As a first step, we conducted an audit of GAP’s content in March 2021, examining intersections of gender with race, class, disability, age, sexual orientation, religion, and cultural identities.
 This audit is a tool for us to understand thematic areas and identity groups that are most in need of additional focus on our site.
 However, the audit results are a starting point and by no means represent an exhaustive list of the work to be done; the GAP team is committed to overall significantly increasing the share of intersectional content.

 We will also focus on the intersections of gender and race in sourcing new content.
 While our audit showed gender and race as the identity intersection that was most represented in GAP’s current content, racial diversity within GAP’s content is limited and the vast majority of content does not meaningfully engage with identity outside of gender.
 Fully understanding the impact of racism on gender policy interventions is essential to dismantling systemic inequality and will be a key priority for GAP as we build a more intersectional database of research.

-In addition, the audit’s qualitative component highlighted thematic gaps that should be focus areas for new content.
-Some of these qualitative focus areas are: increasing the content on racial disparities in the Maternal Health and Compensation topic areas; literature in the Poverty Alleviation topic area that focuses on poverty in high-income countries; ensuring that literature on poverty in low-income countries directly engages with colonial legacies; and expanding research on workplace discrimination for underrepresented groups within the Talent Management topic.
+The team also acknowledges that the qualitative thematic gaps we found in 2021 are still apparent and will continue reviewing the content on racial disparities in the Maternal Health and Compensation topic areas; literature in the Poverty Alleviation topic area that focuses on poverty in high-income countries and ensuring we are literature and resources on poverty in low-income countries that directly engages with colonial legacies.

 Sourcing Intersectional Research